I've been busy collecting bird cages for a few years now, weathering them in the bonfire to get the paint off, and adding a unique touch.

 Sometimes they perform and important duty of protecting young plants, especially kale and other greens, from the depredations of greedy deer.

-First I take the base off them, if it's a plastic tray sometimes it can be used for a mold to make hypertufa pots from, or recycled.
+If the base is a plastic tray sometimes it can be used for a mold to make hypertufa pots from, or recycled.